danielpetho/unbaited/README.md

 # unbaited

-Control your feed with LLMs on X. A browser extension that helps you filter out engagement bait and inflammatory content from your X (formerly Twitter) feed.
+Control your X feed with LLama 3.3.
+A browser extension that helps you filter out engagement bait and inflammatory content from your X (formerly Twitter) feed.

 ## How it works

 The extension uses Groq's ultra-fast API to analyze tweets using the Llama 3.3 model.
 When you scroll through X, it:

 1. Detects new tweets as they appear in your viewport
-2. Sends the tweet content to Groq's API for analysis
+2. Sends the tweet content (only text as of now) to Groq's API for analysis
-3. Blurs tweets that are identified as engagement bait
+3. Blurs tweets that are identified as engagement bait, political tweets, etc.
 4. Gives you the option to reveal hidden tweets with a single click

 ## Installation